NishchayAnand/software-engineering/Java/Spring/Spring Data JPA/Notes.md

 # Understanding Spring Data JPA

+Spring Data provides support for interacting with repositories.

+The central interface astracting the Spring Data repository is named exactly `Repository<T, ID>`.

+The purpose of the query methods from the repositories is to retrieve information from the database.
+Spring Data provides a **query builder mechanism** that will create the bahavior of the repository methods based on their names.

+The `Java Persistence Query Language (JPQL)` is a platform independent object-oriented query language part of JPA.

+---

 Java Persistence API (JPA) - An API that helps to standarize the Java Persistence world.

 - `ApplicationContext ctx = ClassPathXmlApplicationContext("datasources-beans.xml");` creates a container forming the beans from the datasource xml file.